-The Alternative Energy and Distributed Generation Journal (AE&DG) is a bimonthly publication of the Association of Energy Engineers, Atlanta, GA, USA.
+The Alternative Energy and Distributed Generation Journal (AEDG) is a quarterly publication of the Association of Energy Engineers®.
 The journal invites original manuscripts involving analytical engineering, management, strategy and/or policy approaches to distributed generation, cogeneration, combined heat and power, alternative energy (from renewable and non-renewable sources) and related systems.
 We accept both original research and development work, novel case studies and significant design/analysis efforts.
 Generally, design work is that which specifies a new system, process or product.
 Analysis highlights modifications, retrofit or improvements carried out on an existing system, process or product.

 - Use the New Times Roman 12 and Symbols fonts.
 Use of other fonts (especially Cambria Math) can cause your submission to be rejected.

 - Major subject headers should be in all caps; secondary headers in bold caps & lower case; subsequent headers in medium italics.

 - Indent at the beginning of each new paragraph.
 Please single space your article.

 - Please do not use an automatic reference or footnote format.
 When you need to insert a footnote or reference number, just type it in brackets, i.e., [XX], or [X-XX] as applicable.